iiot2k/call_cpp_from_nodejs/README.md

 mylib.myfunction();
 ```
-Sounds complicated, but this introduction shows how to do it.<br>
+Sounds complicated, but this introduction shows how to do it easy.<br>

 ### Advantages of native nodes:
 - Very fast execution and load because precompiled optimized machine code.